052223-java-angular/McLean-p1-Backend/README.md

 ## Introduction

-This full stack application will primarily be built using the Angular and Spring Boot frameworks.
-The application will be built on the foundation of Java, HTML, CSS and JavaScript in conjuction with TypeScript and will utilize a PostgreSQL database to store user information and preferences.
+This application will primarily be built using Angular framework for frontend and Spring Boot framework for backend.
+The full stack application will be built on the foundation of Java, HTML, CSS and JavaScript in conjuction with TypeScript and will utilize a PostgreSQL database to store user information and preferences.

 ## User Stories